bluelightning32/vs-lambda/readme.md

 risk to Vintage Story game clients, beyond the usual risk of running a mod that has not gone through an official security review.

-Currently the kind of Coq programs that the mod generates are very constrained.
+Players can create new Coq programs by appending existing ones together.
+So the kinds of programs that can be created in survival mode are very constrained.
-The programs are only compiled once to verify they match the inscription recipe type, then they are thrown away.
-In the future the mod may be expanded to allow the player to save functions they created inside of a blank function crystal item.
-At that point a player in creative mode could directly edit the attribute of a function crystal to input arbitrary Coq code.
+However, in creative mode, a player could directly edit the attribute of the genericterm item to create an arbitrary Coq program.

 Since the Coq language was designed for proving math statements, there are relatively few ways to escape out and arbitrarily access the hosting computer.